-Reaching out, showing up, and investing in your people.
+Your people matter.
 Friendly Fridays make sure no one does this alone.

 Each weekday has a theme.
 Each week adds one new habit per theme.
 By the end, you're living all 25.

 Practice gratitude.
 Drink more water.
 Take 10,000 steps.
 Set a bedtime routine.
 Reach out to someone you love.
-The basics — but done with intention.
+The basics — done with intention.

 Add meditation.
 Hit your protein goals.
 Get 30 minutes of real exercise.
 Limit screen time before bed.
 Plan a social outing.
 The habits start compounding.

 Reframe negative thoughts.
 Cut back on processed food.
 Push your fitness edge.
 Optimize your sleep environment.
 Show up for your community.
-The dare gets real.

 Teach someone what you've learned.
 Build your personal meal plan.
 Set your next fitness goal.
 Audit your rest habits.
 Invest in a relationship that matters.
 By now, these aren't dares — they're just how you live.